-The medical device industry, for instance, employs over 2,500 people in West Michigan with a 10-year growth rate of 27%, outpacing the national average by 11%.
+The medical device industry also employs over 2,500 people in West Michigan with a 10-year growth rate of 27%, outpacing the national average by 11%.
 Whether pioneering production of component parts or shepherding products from concept to market, West Michigan medical device manufacturers like Medbio, Aspen Surgical and Autocam Medical, demonstrate the full range of design innovation and manufacturing capabilities.

 More than 40,000 people are employed in automotive manufacturing jobs in West Michigan.
 Food & beverage manufacturing accounts for another 36,000+ jobs, and has experienced a 10-year growth rate of 45%, exceeding the national average by more than 25%.
 The aerospace & defense sector supports 9,800 jobs, with a five-year job growth rage of 15.3%, outpacing the national average rate of 1.6%.

-The region enjoyed a manufacturing job growth rate of 29.1% from 2011-2020, a significant edge over the national rate of 7.6%.
+The region enjoyed a manufacturing job growth rate of 7% from 2013-2023, with just under 80,000 jobs in 2023.
 Companies like Grand River Aseptic Manufacturing, Goiton, King Milling, LG Energy Solution, Metal Flow, Profile Films, Technoform USA, and Unismack have made or announced billions of dollars in investments in West Michigan in 2021-2022.